Kuria-FelixM/CODSOFT/credit-card-fraud-detection/readme.md

 ## Dataset
 The dataset used for this project contains information about credit card transactions, including features such as transaction amount, merchant information, transaction date/time, and more.
 It includes both fraudulent and legitimate transactions for training and evaluation.

+## Algorithms Explored
+The following machine learning algorithms are experimented with to classify transactions:
+- Logistic Regression
+- Decision Trees
+- Random Forests